release11/citruss3/readme.md

 <version>1.0.0</version>
 ```

-There is no such item in mvnrepository.com, so first we need to clone the content of repository
-https://phabricator.release11.com/diffusion/CITRUSSTHREE/ and install it into local maven repo using
+There is no such item in mvnrepository.com, so first we need to clone the content of this repository and install it into local maven repo using

 command:
 ```